Which houses in multiple occupation (HMOs) need a licence

 shares amenities, such as bathrooms, toilets and cooking facilities.

-In the borough of Lewisham you need a licence for any HMO above a commercial premises.
+Currently, in the borough of Lewisham you need a licence for any HMO above a commercial premises.
 Converted flats above commercial premises may also meet the criteria for an additional licence.
 This applies even if they do not contain multiple households.

 This is called the ‘additional licence’, where a council is allowed to impose a licence on types of HMOs that don’t meet the criteria for a mandatory licence.
+The additional licensing scheme started on 11 February 2017 and continues for five years until 10 February 2022.

 If your property meets the criteria for both an additional and mandatory licence, you only need a mandatory licence.